Opioid Executive John Kapoor Found Guilty In Landmark Bribery Case

 For Beletsky, the answer lies in regulation.
 "We need to think much more deeply about how we regulate the pharmaceutical industry and how we prevent these kinds of practices from occurring in the first place," says Beletsky.

-However, experts say, there are currently not major legislative efforts to regulate the pharmaceutical industry.
+However, experts say, there are currently no major legislative efforts to regulate the pharmaceutical industry.
 For now, the pushback against marketing strategies that allegedly fueled the opioid crisis remains in the courts.